 Stephanie Block is a first-year Viola Fellow at the New World Symphony.
 Praised by the Sarasota Observer as “exceptionally talented” and “a virtuosic performer,” she has performed as a soloist with several Chicago-area symphonies and gave the U.S. premiere of Alejandro Cardona’s Sweet Tijuana: Danzas Fronterizas for Viola and Orchestra with the New Juilliard Ensemble.
 Ms. Block was recently selected to participate in the inaugural Keston MAX London Symphony Orchestra Fellowship through the Music Academy of the West and performed with the London Symphony Orchestra under the baton of Sir Simon Rattle.

-As an orchestral musician, Ms. Block has held several principal roles, including the Sarasota Music Festival and Music Academy of the West Festival Orchestra.
-She traveled to Helsinki and Stockholm as a member of the joint symphony of the Juilliard and Sibelius Academy orchestras under the direction of Esa-Pekka Salonen.
-She also performed frequently as a principal member of the Salomé Chamber Orchestra.
-In addition to her orchestral concerts at Juilliard, Stephanie has performed with the Æon Music Ensemble with whom she also soloed in a performance at Carnegie Weill Hall.
+As an orchestral musician, Ms. Block has held several principal roles, including in the New World Symphony and the Juilliard Orchestra.
+In 2017 she was selected to tour to Helsinki and Stockholm as a member of the joint symphony of the Juilliard and Sibelius Academy orchestras under the direction of Esa-Pekka Salonen.
+She also performed as a principal member of the Salomé Chamber Orchestra.
+In addition to her orchestral experience, Ms. Block has performed with the Æon Music Ensemble with whom she was a soloist in a performance at Carnegie Weill Hall.

 Born in Barrington, Illinois, Ms. Block began her initial studies with Deborah Inman and Desirée Ruhstrat.
-She received both her bachelor’s and master’s degrees from The Juilliard School under Heidi Castleman, Hsin-Yun Huang, Misha Amory and Cynthia Phelps.
+She received both her Bachelor and Master of Music degrees from The Juilliard School under Heidi Castleman, Hsin-Yun Huang, Misha Amory and Cynthia Phelps.

 A survivor of the rare cancer Langerhans Cell Histiocytosis, Ms. Block is committed to using her art to promote awareness.
-Supported by the New World Symphony BLUE fund, she organized a chamber music concert at the University of Miami Sylvester Comprehensive Cancer Center to fundraise for the Histiocytosis Association.
-She was also the headline speaker at the Miami Cancer Institute ‘Inspire You’ series.
+Supported by the New World Symphony BLUE project fund, she organized a chamber music concert at the University of Miami Sylvester Comprehensive Cancer Center to fundraise for the Histiocytosis Association.
+She was also a headline speaker at the Miami Cancer Institute’s ‘Inspire You’ series.